Top 5 4th Quarter Trades of RA - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were RATIONAL ADVISORS LLC’s top five trades of the quarter.
+According to GuruFocus data, these were RAYMOND JAMES & ASSOCIATES’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, RATIONAL ADVISORS LLC bought 430,834 shares of ARCA:FBND for a total holding of 588,698.
-The trade had a 1.61% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $44.44.
+RAYMOND JAMES & ASSOCIATES reduced their investment in NAS:ISTB by 5,411,942 shares.
+The trade had a 0.25% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $47.02.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Fidelity Total Bond ETF has a price-earnings ratio of 7.88 and a price-book ratio of 2.51.
+In terms of valuation, iShares Core 1-5 Year USD Bond ETF has a price-book ratio of 2.23.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.